SubratShrestha/Notes/UNSW/20T3/1612fins/futures, fras, and options.md

 * Initial basis is the difference between the price in the physical market and the futures market at start of a hedging strategy.
 Ex. from prev. when the current commercial paper yield was 8% and the futures contract was 8.25%, so the initial basis was 0.25%.
 * Final basis is the difference between the price in the physical market and the futures market at completion of a hedging strategy.
+* the longer the term to maturity of a futures contract, the greater the potential for price difference
+* difference appears bec. futres contract pricing includes the expectation of market, so if the market consensus of some security's yield is for it to increase, the futures contract will reflect it, and so it will have a difference to the physical market price at the time.
-* a perfect hedge requires 0 initial and financial risk.
+* a perfect hedge requires 0 initial and final risk.